alloy-rs/book/vocs/docs/pages/guides/multicall.md

+---
+description: Optimize RPC usage by batching multiple smart contract calls using Multicall Builder and Layer
+---

 # Multicall and Multicall Batching layer

 ## What is Multicall?

 Multicall is a smart contract and pattern that allows you to batch multiple read-only calls to the Ethereum blockchain into a single request.
 Instead of sending separate RPC requests, Multicall combines them into one transaction, significantly reducing network overhead and latency.
 This solves various problems such as reduced latency and rate-limiting, network overhead, atomic state reading & offers better UX.

 ## When should I use Multicall ?

 - To read multiple contract states e.g. fetching balances, allowances, or prices across multiple contracts
 - To reduce request count e.g. working with public RPC endpoints that have rate limits
 - To ensure data consistency e.g. when you need multiple values from the same blockchain state